skip to main content

 A Germ Killer

 We’re not huge germaphobes, but when it comes to planes and babies, it’s another story.
-Throw some of these in your diaper bag for a quick wipe-down of the plane seat and tray table.
-(And while you’re at it, we love this travel-sized pack of hand sanitizing wipes too.)
+Throw these travel-size wipes in your diaper bag for a quick wipe-down of the plane seat and tray table.

 A Change of Clothes